I love spending time alone.

-Whenever my husband wants to go somewhere where I know we can expect crowds I always tell him: “but… but there’s people there and I’ll have to interact and stuff“.
+Whenever Mark wants to go somewhere where I know we can expect crowds I always tell him: “but… but there are people there and I’ll have to interact and stuff“.
 It’s become somewhat of a running joke in my family.
 We’d go out to dinner and someone will suddenly look at me and say “Paula!
 I see people!”

 I was talking to someone a while ago and I remember myself saying “If I didn’t leave my house for the rest of my life, I’d probably be happy“.
 As soon as I heard myself say that, I thought “wow, that’s scary“.
 What scared me even more, was when the person I was talking to said: “yeah, you probably would.. you hate doing things… because.. you know.. people and stuff“.

 That conversation made me think and it’s what pushed me to do and try new things all by myself.
-I remembered how terrified I was when I first drove through New York City by myself, went hiking alone, when I didn’t sleep all night before going alone to Boston and presenting my research at a conference back in college.
-All those things scared me a little (or a lot), but afterwards, I always felt amazing and almost as if I accomplished something huge.
+I remembered how terrified I was when I first drove through New York City by myself, went for a long walk alone when I didn’t sleep all night before going alone to Boston and presenting my research at a conference back in college.
+All those things scared me a little (or a lot), but afterward, I always felt amazing and almost as if I accomplished something huge.